sharpenb/Posterior-Network/README.md

 ## Pre-trained Models

 You can find pre-trained models in the folder `saved_models`.
+Models in `saved_models/MNIST-postnet` and `saved_models/CIFAR10-postnet` are trained on classic MNIST and CIFAR10 splits.

 ## Cite
 Please cite our paper if you use the model or this code in your own work: